 Oakville Branch News

-all interest groups have been cancelled until further notice.
+All events and interest groups have been cancelled until further notice.

 Welcome to RWTO Oakville Branch.
 The Oakville Branch is a small group of vibrant, enthusiastic ladies who welcome all retired women teachers to come and join us.
 All retired women teachers are eligible to join at any time.
 Please come and join us.

 We are small, but we are mighty,